 Election of National President Elect

-During the course of the Annual Session of the National Council and prior to the Annual General Meeting of that session, the National Councillors will elect a National President Elect, who must be:

-a current National Councillor; and
+During the course of the Annual Session of the National Council and prior to the Annual General Meeting of that session, the National Councillors will elect a National President Elect, who must be a Member who has made a significant contribution to the profession and the Institute, beyond their architectural practice, as determined by National Council, and has a minimum of eight years of membership.

-a Life Fellow or Fellow.

-The person elected at this meeting will be the National President Elect and vice- president from the end of the Annual General Meeting in the year they are elected to the end of the Annual General Meeting the year after.
+The person elected at this meeting will be the National President Elect and vice-president from the end of the Annual General Meeting in the year they are elected to the end of the Annual General Meeting the year after.

-8.7(i)At the end of the Annual General Meeting in the year after their election, the National President Elect will automatically take office as National President and will hold that office until the end of the next ensuing Annual General Meeting.
+Subject to clause 8.7(h), at the end of the Annual General Meeting in the year after their election, the National President Elect will automatically take office as National President and will hold that office until the end of the next ensuing Annual General Meeting.

 If the person becoming National President Elect is a Chapter President, a by-election will be conducted within that person’s Chapter to appoint a new Chapter President to serve for the remaining term.
 This by-election will be held in accordance with the Regulations.
 When a new Chapter President is elected, the Chapter President elected as National President Elect will automatically vacate the office of Chapter President.